cs2388/STRCconfig/README.md

 ## Contact

-For support, questions, or feedback, please [open an issue](../../issues) on this repository.
+For support, questions, or feedback, please email **cws2026@proton.me**.
 We'll respond as quickly as we can.

 ## Frequently Asked Questions